 Often seen in woven straw, crocheted yarn or macrame, vintage style round handle bags like this are a classic.
 Our pleated, semi-circle design features a soft upholstery fabric with a large, bold motif.
 Includes a free pattern.

-For this unique shoulder bag, a purchased skinny belt becomes the strap and a large, monochromatic embroidered medallion adorns the front pocket as well as the lining pocket, creating a secret pop of pretty on the inside.
+A purchased skinny belt becomes the strap on this unique shoulder bag, and a large, monochromatic embroidered medallion adorns the front pocket as well as the lining pocket, creating a secret pop of pretty on the inside.

 The beauty of ribbons always makes a statement.
 When paired with solid color fabric, they get others talking as well.
 This small shoulder bag features a full flap created from seven gorgeous Jacquard ribbons stitched side-by-side.

-This simple box tote adds eye-catching yarn wrapped handles and hand stitched accents for a pop of bold color – from fiery red to fresh green to golden yellow – against a natural background.
-It’s a fast + easy technique.
+Our simple box tote adds eye-catching yarn wrapped handles and hand stitched accents for a pop of bold color – from fiery red to fresh green to golden yellow – against a solid background.
+It’s surprisingly easy.

 This soft shoulder bag is fast and easy but with a very stylish finish.
 The cool strap-and-tassel closure is a look we spotted on some of the trendiest designer bags.
 To get the signature slouch, look for a very fine wale corduroy.

 Light/dark – they say opposites attract, and that is at the core of this gorgeous two-tone tote.
-The striking contrast gives the project a modern look with a sleek simplicity that sets off the real leather handles, the bag’s focal point.
+The striking contrast gives the project a modern look with a sleek simplicity that sets off the focal point: real leather handles.

 You’ll need to read more to see why this bag is named after Winnie The Pooh’s pal, Christopher Robin.
 In the meantime, you can see the bag’s exterior is done in quilted corduroy and the front flap has very cool closures.